huckbit/symlink/README.md

 # SYMLINK
 Symlink script for python2x: Create and remove symlink quickly in the current directory.

 Use this script to link the document root for your apache virtual host quickly.
-You need just to have the files `symlink.py` and `settings.json` in the directory where you want to create the symlink.
-The default dir name is `public_html` feel free to modify this setting updating the json file as you need.
+You need to have just the files `symlink.py` and `settings.json` in the same directory where you want to create the symlink.
+The default dir name in symlink is `public_html` feel free to modify this setting updating the json file as you need.

 ### How to use it